Saturday, 24 December 2011

 Next stop, Home Secretary.
 Here's where things got hairy.
 Callaghan had to send the army in to help with the whole Northern Ireland kerfuffle.
 After a time in Opposition he was appointed Foreign Secretary under Wilson again.
 Callaghan renegotiated Britain's membership of the European Communities – fancy way of saying the Common Market.

 Then, bam!
 Wilson threw in the towel and Callaghan became Labour leader in a bit of a bunfight.
 He was appointed prime minister on April 5, 1976. but things weren't exactly rosy.
 Labour clung to power by its fingernails, and strikes were rife in the infamous "Winter of Discontent."
-A lost devolution referendum for Scotland didn't help matters.
+A lost devolution referendum for Scotland didn't help matters and Callaghan was defeated by one vote on March 28, 1979 in a vote of no confidence.
 Callaghan, though personally popular, couldn't hold on, and Labour got trounced in the 1979 election by Margaret Thatcher, ushering in a loooong period of opposition for Labour.

 Callaghan stuck around for a bit, became Leader of the Opposition, even tried to change how Labour picked its leaders.
 But by 1987, he called it a day and retired to the House of Lords.